apidsl/www/README.md

 + [jQuery, DOM Traversal and Manipulation](https://jquery.com/)
 + [Apache Camel uses a Java Domain Specific Language or DSL for creating Enterprise Integration Patterns or Routes in a variety of domain-specific languages (DSL)](https://camel.apache.org/manual/dsl.html)

+## What is a DSL to software?

+We are using just a part (NLP) of AI on DIALOGWARE platform.
+We build hashtag #text2software  , the hashtag #text2code  is nothing special for today.
+Self managed DSL is the key.

+### What is a self-managed DSL?

+ A self-managed Domain-Specific Language (DSL) is a type of DSL that is designed to be managed by the user and not a programming language.
+Unlike traditional programming languages, a self-managed DSL is designed to be used in specific domains and can be used to quickly and easily write code for tasks related to that domain.
+For example, a self-managed DSL for database management could be used by a database administrator to quickly and easily create and manage a database.

+### self-managed or managed by the user?

++ What does "managed by the user" mean?
+Change the language definition or write code using the language?

+It's mean that as a User I am able to create any function without changing the language, the name of function is the name of filename of script which represent the function.
+On APIDSL we are basing on shell scripts, so it's easy to build modular DSL with based on git external dependencies.
+Managed by the user means that the user has complete control over the development and use of the self-managed DSL.
+This includes the ability to define the functions of the language.

 ### What is DSL?